Academic advising and student services

 - Register online to take a tour of the Decker School of Nursing facilities

-- Watch our intra-University transfer (IUT) and double degree (DD) virtual information session
+- Current non-nursing Binghamton undergraduates are encouraged to watch our intra-University transfer (IUT) and double degree (DD) virtual information session

 - Mail us at this address: Academic Advising and Student Services Office, Decker School of Nursing, Binghamton University, P.O.
 Box 6000, Binghamton, NY 13902-6000